 OPPD understands customers sometimes face major setbacks.
 Whether job loss, unexpected illness or the increasing cost of living expenses, your energy partner is here to help.

-If you are in need of assistance, information found in the Energy Assistance Fact Sheet may be very helpful in helping you navigate through the process.
+If you are in need of assistance, information found in the Energy Assistance Fact Sheet may be very helpful navigating through the process.

 OPPD works with customers and agency partners to offer education, weatherization assistance and transition programs to help when you need it most.